Skip to Content

 Workflows

-Workflows are executed directly or via pipelines.
+Workflows are automation entities that can be executed.
 They use tools to perform custom operations.
 Workflows control the flow of a business process and manage its state.

 Purpose: Define specific business processes as state machines with transitions between states.